 My first book, The Culture of Property (Chicago, 2004), considered the legal and philosophical evolution of cultural property in Britain and its former empire.
 My next book, The Afterlife of Empire (Berkeley, 2012), explored how decolonization transformed British society and the welfare state in the 1950s and 1960s.
 I argued that the collapse of empire was not just a military or diplomatic process, but also a deeply personal one, restructuring daily routines, individual relationships, and social interactions.
 This book was awarded three prizes: the Morris D. Forkosch Prize from the American Historical Association, the Stansky Book Prize from the North American Conference on British Studies, and the Biennial Book Prize from the Pacific Coast Conference on British Studies.

-My new book, Unsettled: Refugee Camps and the Making of Multicultural Britain, is forthcoming from Oxford University Press.
+My new book, Unsettled: Refugee Camps and the Making of Multicultural Britain, is forthcoming from Oxford University Press in 2018.
 During the 20th century, dozens of refugee camps in Britain housed tens of thousands of Belgians, Basques, Jew, Poles, Hungarians, Anglo-Egyptians, Ugandan Asians, and Vietnamese.
 But “refugee camps” in Britain were never only for refugees.
 Refugees shared space with Britons who had been displaced by war and poverty.
 These camps generated unique intimacies and frictions, illuminating the closeness of individuals that have traditionally been kept separate – “citizens” and “migrants,” but also refugees from diverse countries and conflicts.
 As the world’s refugee crisis once again brings to Europe the challenges of mass encampment, Unsettled offers warnings from a liberal democracy’s recent past.
 This project is supported by a fellowship from the National Endowment for the Humanities.